 How their lives turned out

-The first person suffered much in prison but because he spent so much time writing to those outside the prison, they accumulated a significant amount of written material.
+The first person suffered a lot in prison but because he spent so much time writing to those outside, they accumulated a significant amount of written material.
 Since it was about faith, some people thought it would be good if the letters were collected and published.
 Indeed the letters were included in a book of faith and hundreds of millions of people have read and continue to read those letters long after the time in which he lived.

 The man whose life perplexed everyone because of the terrible things that happened to him, the one on the brink of death, well he recovered from his sickness.
 God healed him completely and he was able to work again.
 As he rebuilt his life, good fortune came his way regularly and it was not long before he was wealthy.
-He continued to prosper and those who knew him before were amazed at how blessed he was.
+More children were born to him, he continued to prosper and those who knew him before were amazed at how blessed he was.

 The young woman in the final story who lost her husband and experienced poverty happened to meet a pleasant (and prosperous) man who was a believer.
 This man married her and took her into his home.
 She soon had a child and knew the joy of being a mother for the first time.
 This son of theirs went on to be a father of a world-renowned leader.